Checklist for Schools: Equipment Recycling & Resale

 - Ask for contacts within their company – Will you be helped by a real person or always be waiting for the next generic customer rep to assist you?

-- Ask about remarketing and resale - Will they resell your equipment?
-If so, will you get value back from that?
+- Ask about remarketing and resale – Will they resell your equipment?
+If so, will you get value back?
 And how do they make sure the data is completely erased?

 - Ask about compliance – How they will help you comply with your own requirements (FERPA)- Make sure they will help you stay in compliance with any legal requirements you may have.